Jasmy118/MyProjects/Project 1/README.md

-This is a simple project which reads a csv file, displays the data in it and plot the graph for that data.
-It also does importing map using folium and marking locations.

-(Beginner project from Datacamp)

 ## PROJECT: INTRODUCTION TO Jupyter Notebook PROJECTS
 ### 1. Jupyter notebook!
 A Jupyter notebook is a document that contains text cells (what you're reading right now) and code cells.
 What is special with a notebook is that it's interactive: You can change or add code cells, and then run a cell by first selecting it and then clicking the run cell button above ( ▶| Run ) or hitting ctrl + enter.